Germanwings: Takeover of Lufthansa routes from 2012

 In 2012, Lufthansa announced its plans to transfer point-to-point shorthaul flights operating from cities other than Frankfurt and Munich from Lufthansa to Germanwings.
 Therefore, the company received a revised corporate design.
-The transfer of Lufthansa's shorthaul routes occurred between spring 2013 and autumn 2014; Düsseldorf Airport was the last base transferred from March 2014.
+These transfers were made between spring 2013 and autumn 2014; Düsseldorf Airport was the last base transferred from March 2014.

 As part of the 2013 restructuring and relaunch of Germanwings, around 30 Lufthansa aircraft were to be added to Germanwings' fleet of 33 aircraft.
 Additionally, the 23 aircraft currently operated by Eurowings for Lufthansa flights not flying out of Frankfurt and Munich were to join Germanwings.
 The new Germanwings was to operate around 90 aircraft.

 The airline had a long-standing dispute with the Vereinigung Cockpit union, which demanded a plan in which pilots can retire at the age of 55 and retain 60% of their pay, which parent Lufthansa insists was not affordable.
 Germanwings pilots staged a nationwide strike in support of their demands in April 2014, which lasted 3 days.
 The pilots staged a six-hour strike in September 2014.
 Simultaneous strikes were staged by Lufthansa pilots.

-By the end of 2014, all of Lufthansa's national routes and international traffic to and from Germany - except flights to and from Frankfurt and Munich and the routes from Düsseldorf to Newark and Chicago - were transferred to Germanwings.
-The last route to be transferred was Düsseldorf-Zurich on 8 January 2015.
+By the end of 2014, all of Lufthansa's national routes and international traffic to and from Germany, except flights to and from Frankfurt and Munich and the routes from Düsseldorf to Newark and Chicago, were transferred to Germanwings.
+The last route to be transferred was Düsseldorf–Zurich on 8 January 2015.